The Tongariro Alpine Crossing

 Geothermal activity forcing its way to the earth's surface as steam vents provides a surreal feeling to this unique place; the acidic waters of the lakes irridescent in blue and green as the minerals leached from the surrounding rock colour the water.

 Walk across Central Crater then it's a gentle climb to overlook the Blue Lake from closer proximity.
 This is the last real uphill excursion.

 5. Blue Lake to Ketetahi Hut and Carpark

 A short climb to the top of the North Crater gives way to a zig-zag path through arid terrain and then tussock and after passing the Ketetahi hut (and toilets if needed!) you are finally into cooling native bush.
 Steep in parts and predominantly downhill, the flora changes from arid-alpine with a few mountain daisies to tussock and scrub into native bush.
-The Mangatetipua Stream is crossed and a 'lahar' area is to be transited with minimum delay.
-Nothing like 4 million tons of silt, rock and dirt travelling downhill like a freight train to ruin your day.
+Keep an eye out for the loaf-crusted like volcanic rocks that have been ejected during eruptions.
+The Mangatetipua Stream is crossed and a 'lahar' area is to be transited with minimum delay - there is nothing like 4 million tons of silt, rock and dirt travelling downhill like a freight train to ruin your day.
+The damage from the fairly recent eruption is still evident at the Ketetahi Hut as you peer in from the boarded up remains of what used to be windows.
 The welcome site of the Ketetahi carpark marks the end of a great day out.

 Approx time 3:00